fireearth88/Data-Governance-/README.md

 To improve data quality, the Data Governance Team, with the cooperation of the Data Domain Stewards and the business areas, must develop, abide by, and communicate a common set of standards.

 Common data standards are the foundation for quality systems interfaces and data use.
 A common place to record data standards will increase ability to improve the quality of the data.

+## A Data Governance framework supports Data Quality initatives

+### The dimensions of data quality

 # Journey of Implementing Data Governance Model
 ### Maturing Progress